containerbuildsystem/cachito/README.md

 a web server that supplies the `REMOTE_USER` environment variable when the user is properly authenticated.
 A common deployment option is using httpd (Apache web server) with the `mod_auth_gssapi` module.

+## API Documentation

+The documentation is generated from the [API specification](cachito/web/static/api_v1.yaml) written in the OpenAPI 3.0 format.

+It is available on [GitHub Pages](https://release-engineering.github.io/cachito) or Cachito's root URL.